 Here’s what I’ve learned actually matters when planning church communications:

 - Centralized content planning: One place to manage all channels... email, slides, social, text.
+Learn how to centralize your church communication workflow.

 - Simple, flexible calendar view: Easy drag-and-drop.
 Weekly, monthly, seasonal planning.
+See the ministry season cycle for planning guidance.

 - Built for ministry rhythm: Sunday-focused, but weekday-aware.
 Supports recurring ministry cycles.